babylonchain/babylonchain.github.io/docs/user-guides/finality-providers/finality-provider.md

 These can be listed through the `fpcli list-finality-providers` command.
 The `status` field can receive the following values:

+- `CREATED`: The finality provider is created but not registered yet
-- `1`: The finality provider is active and has received no delegations yet
+- `REGISTERED`: The finality provider is registered but has not received any active delegations yet
-- `2`: The finality provider is active and has staked BTC tokens
+- `ACTIVE`: The finality provider has active delegations and is empowered to send finality signatures
+- `INACTIVE`: The finality provider used to be ACTIVE but the voting power is reduced to zero
-- `3`: The finality provider is inactive (i.e. had staked BTC tokens in the past but not anymore OR has been slashed)
+- `SLASHED`: The finality provider is slashed due to malicious behavior

-The `last_committed_height` field is the Babylon height up to which the finality provider has committed EOTS randomness

 ```bash
 $ fpcli list-finality-providers